PGBBS/pgbbs.github.io/CONTRIBUTING.md

 - Windows: [MarkdownPad](http://markdownpad.com/) has a free and paid version
 - and then, of course, the usual suspects: Vim, Emacs, Atom

+## Code Snippets with Markdown

+You can have a basic code block as an (4-space) indented text surrounded by blank lines, where the preceding paragraph ends with a colon :

+    like this
+	and that

+More specifically, you can specify the language for proper highlighting as you can see in the source of this example (taken from the default installation's `welcome-to-jekyll`)

+{% highlight ruby %}
+def print_hi(name)
+  puts "Hi, #{name}"
+end
+print_hi('Tom')
+#=> prints 'Hi, Tom' to STDOUT.
+{% endhighlight %}

 # Links